openzipkin/brave-example/README.md

 The code that is triggered through this URI will make a new call to the other URI: http://localhost:8081/b

 For both requests our client and server side interceptors that use the Brave api are executed.
 This results in 2 spans being reported.
-The test uses log4j2 integration which associates span IDs in log output:
+The test uses log integration which associates span IDs in log output:

 ```
 16:34:39,858 [79270535a7e54a1f/79270535a7e54a1f] INFO  [qtp112302969-17] webmvc.ExampleController - in /a